sea anemones text index | photo index

 Striped sand anemone

 Where seen?
-This small sea anemone is often seen on our Northern shores, on soft silty sand near seagrasses.
+This small anemone is often seen on our Northern shores, on soft silty sand near seagrasses.

 Features: Diameter with tentacles 3-4cm.
 It has about 40 semi-transparent tentacles that taper to a pointed tip.
 On the upper side of the tentacles, there is a pattern of white bars across a pair of dark parallel lines that run the length of each tentacle.
 The oral disk has a pattern of radiating stripes and white bars.
 The edge of the mouth has dark-and-light bars.
-Body column with lots of white bumps (verrucae).

 Pulau Sekudu, Apr 06